AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

     - The product should be packaged as a single `.jar` file (≤100 MB).
     - Documents should not exceed 15 MB each.
 7. Reliability Requirements
-    - The system should not crash under normal usage (Managing up to 1000 persons).
+    - The system should not crash under normal usage (Managing up to 1000 persons with 50 meetings each).
     - Invalid input should not cause data corruption or loss.
 8. Automatic timezone requirements
     - The system should be able to change the local time if user travels overseas.